Fankholor-sudo/VirtualOffice/README.md

 ### About The Project

-Welcome to Virtual Office app, this virtual office app is built with Flutter (Dart) on the client side, Node.js, Express and SQL on the server side, and SQLLite3 as the database.
+Welcome to Virtual Office app, this virtual office app is built with Flutter (Dart) on the client side and Node.js, Express and SQL on the server side, and SQLLite3 as the database.
 This project aims to provide companies with a comprehensive system for managing office space, allowing them to create and manage office space seamlessly.